Jack Link’s® Jumps into Wild World of Racing with New NASCAR Partnership

 Long term weather forecast

-For the next ten days, a combination of cloudy and sunny weather is predicted.
+For the next ten days, a combination of sunny and cloudy weather is predicted.

-Rainfall is not forecasted in Oxford in the upcoming days.
+Rain is not forecasted in Oxford in the upcoming period.

-In the coming days, the maximum temperature will range between 73.4°F and 84.2°F, while the lowest nightly temperature fluctuation will be considerable, as the minimum temperature will be between 50°F and 64.4°F.
+Temperature fluctuation will be considerable in the coming days.
+The maximum temperature will vary between 46.4°F and 69.8°F, while the lowest nightly temperature differences will be also substantial, as the minimum temperature will be between 24.8°F and 46.4°F.

 Recent Comments